radvieira/taskly/README.md

 How it works
 ===
-Part of the page, the task-list, is a carved out as being an Angular app while the entry form is portion is not.
+Part of the page, the task-list, is a carved out as being an Angular app while the entry form portion is not.